Severe Thunderstorm Warning issued for McLean by NWS - NewsBreak

 Severe Thunderstorm Warning issued for McLean by NWS

-Effective: 2021-09-07 17:10:00 CDT Expires: 2021-09-07 17:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: McLean A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 545 PM CDT FOR NORTHEASTERN MCLEAN COUNTY At 510 PM CDT, severe thunderstorms were located along a line extending from 6 miles south of Forrest to Cooksville, moving southeast at 40 mph.
+Effective: 2021-09-07 16:58:00 CDT Expires: 2021-09-07 17:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: McLean The National Weather Service in Lincoln has issued a * Severe Thunderstorm Warning for Northeastern McLean County in central Illinois * Until 545 PM CDT. * At 457 PM CDT, severe thunderstorms were located along a line extending from near Fairbury to near Lexington, moving southeast at 40 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Saybrook and Arrowsmith.
+Expect wind damage to roofs, siding, and trees. * Severe thunderstorms will be near Colfax around 515 PM CDT.
+Other locations in the path of these severe thunderstorms include Saybrook.
+This includes Interstate 55 between mile markers 173 and 182.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0